Vitamin C (Ascorbic Acid)

 -

-An eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD): Taking vitamin C, vitamin E, beta-carotene, and zinc helps prevent AMD from becoming worse in people at high risk for developing advanced AMD.
+An eye condition that leads to vision loss in older adults (age-related macular degeneration or AMD): Taking vitamin C, vitamin E, beta-carotene, and zinc helps prevent AMD from becoming worse in people at high risk for developing advanced AMD.
 It's too soon to know if the combination helps people at lower risk for developing advanced AMD.
 Also, it's too soon to known if vitamin C helps prevents AMD.

 -